-The information required by this item is incorporated by reference from the information to be included in our Proxy Statement which we intend to file pursuant to Regulation 14A with the SEC no later than 120 days after the end of the Company's fiscal year ended on December 31, 2022, which Proxy Statement is incorporated by reference.
+The information required by this item is incorporated by reference from the information to be included in our Proxy Statement which we intend to file pursuant to Regulation 14A with the SEC no later than 120 days after the end of the Company's fiscal year ended on December 31, 2023, which Proxy Statement is incorporated by reference.

-(2) Includes 1,041,837 common shares remaining available for future issuance under our Employee Share Purchase Plan and 14,082,863 common shares remaining available for future issuance under our equity compensation plans may be issued in the form of stock options, SARs, restricted shares, restricted share units payable in common shares or cash, share awards in lieu of cash awards, dividend equivalents, performance shares and performance units and other share-based awards.
-In addition, 10,476,836 common shares, or 69.3% of the 15,124,700 common shares remaining available for future issuance may be issued in connection with full value awards (i.e., awards other than stock options or SARs).
+(2) Includes 3.6 million common shares remaining available for future issuance under our Employee Share Purchase Plan and 13.6 million common shares remaining available for future issuance under our equity compensation plans.
+Shares available for future issuance under our equity compensation plans may be issued in the form of stock options, SARs, restricted shares, restricted share units payable in common shares or cash, share awards in lieu of cash awards, dividend equivalents, performance shares and performance units and other share-based awards.
+In addition, 9.4 million common shares, or 54.7% of the 17.2 million common shares remaining available for future issuance may be issued in connection with full value awards (i.e., awards other than stock options or SARs).